QaziAbdulBaseer/Purple_desk/generated_md/bench_mark.md

 - Outside Food Fee(Policy): $50 fee for outside food and drinks (But Food can be ordered from skyzone store/fuel zone.The customer will only pay for cost of items purchased from skyzone without outside fee if purchase internally.
 Home-cooked food is not allowed.
 Only store-bought and prepackaged food is permitted.)
 - Birthday Package Perks: - -Dedicated party host for all your needs during the event
 - Party E-invitations
-- Price (Donot mention Birthday Party Package Price until user explicitly ask for it) : $ 330.00.
+- Price (Do not mention Birthday Party Package Price until user explicitly ask for it) : $ 330.00.
-- Additional Jumper Cost: $ $33.00 each.
+- Additional Jumper Cost: $ 33.00 each.

 - Additional Hour of Jump Time After Party Room / Party Space / Open Air Party Time(addon): $19.99 per jumper (if a customer adds an extra hour of jump time addon to the party booking, the fee and extra hour will apply to every jumper who checked in.).
 - Additional Half Hour of Jump Time After Party Room /Party Space/Open Air Party Time(addon): $ 8.99 per jumper (if a customer adds an extra 30 minutes of jump time addon to the party booking, the fee and extra hour will apply to every jumper who checked in.) .
 - Get a free basic balloon package or use your $50.0 balloon credit for larger package with code mega-fifty.

 - $15.00 credit for balloon packages only.
 .

+### Little Leaper (Session) Birthday Party Packages
+- Schedule Below Birthday party packages with little_leaper available in hours of operation for requested date or day - only tell user below Birthday Party Packages if available for requested date or day:
+Birthday Party Packages that schedule with Little Leaper (Session) :
+** Little Leaper Party Package **
+- Construct Natural Sentences
+- Minimum Jumpers: minimum of 10 jumpers included.
+- Jump Time: 60 Minutes of jump time 2 FREE Parent Jumpers Included with every Little Leaper of jump time.
+- Party Room Time: 120 Minutes Private Space mins of party room (after jump time).
+- Food and drinks included in Package: 1 Large Pizza per 5 Jumpers 1 Pitcher per 5 Jumpers
+- Paper Goods: plates, napkins, cups, utensils, cake cutter and lighter are included
+- Skysocks: SkySocks Included.
+- Desserts and Cakes Policy : Bring in your own dessert (cupcakes, cake, etc.).
+No fee for outside food and drinks
+- *Birthday Child T-shirt*: No T-shirt for the Guest of Honor.
+- Outside Food Fee(Policy): $50 fee for outside food and drinks (But Food can be ordered from skyzone store/fuel zone.The customer will only pay for cost of items purchased from skyzone without outside fee if purchase internally.
+Home-cooked food is not allowed.
+Only store-bought and prepackaged food is permitted.)
+- Birthday Package Perks: - - Party e-invitations
+- Dedicated party host for all your needs during the event
+- Price (Do not mention Birthday Party Package Price until user explicitly ask for it) : $ 380.00.
+- Additional Jumper Cost: $ 38.00 each.

+- Additional Hour of Jump Time After Party Room / Party Space / Open Air Party Time(addon): $19.99 per jumper (if a customer adds an extra hour of jump time addon to the party booking, the fee and extra hour will apply to every jumper who checked in.).
+- Additional Half Hour of Jump Time After Party Room /Party Space/Open Air Party Time(addon): $ 8.99 per jumper (if a customer adds an extra 30 minutes of jump time addon to the party booking, the fee and extra hour will apply to every jumper who checked in.) .
+- Get a free basic balloon package or use your $50.0 balloon credit for larger package with code mega-fifty.

+.

+### Glow Birthday Party Package is not offered (Only Mention if user explicitly asks for it)
+### Sensory Hour Birthday Party Package is not offered (Only Mention if user explicitly asks for it)
-### Nan Birthday Party Package is not offered (Only Mention if user explicitly asks for it)
+### Members Only Night Birthday Party Package is not offered (Only Mention if user explicitly asks for it)
 **only tell the birthday party package if it is present in Birthday Party Packages Data and is available in hours of operations data**
 Use hours of operations schedule for checking available Birthday party packages for the calculated day:
 ### End of Birthday Party Packages Data
 ---
 ### Start of Party Balloon Booking Flow ###
 - Present Balloon Packages in in a conversational way

+*Step 1:*check If user wants to add decorational Balloons to [child name Birthday Party** -Ask:"We have some amazing Balloon options that you can add to decorate your [child name] birthday celebration.Do you want to hear about Balloon Packages?"
+- If user says "yes" then proceed to *Step 2*
+*Step 1: Determine whether the user wants to add decorative balloons to [child name]'s birthday party*
+-Ask: "We have some amazing balloon options that can add a festive touch to [child name]'s birthday celebration.
+Would you like to hear about our Balloon Packages?"
+-If the user responds "yes", proceed to *Step 2*.

 #*STEP: 2* [Always Highlight the Most Popular Ultimate balloon package First]*
 -It includes: - 15 standard 11 inches latex balloons